arkku/aidentd/README.md

     ident   stream  tcp4    nowait  root /usr/local/sbin/aidentd aidentd -Aif ?

-Note that since NAT is generally done only for IPv4, `tcp4` is used above to not specifically not listen on IPv6 – other hosts can run receive their incoming IPv6 connections directly.
+Note that since NAT is generally done only for IPv4, `tcp4` is used above to specifically not listen on IPv6 – other hosts can receive their incoming IPv6 connections directly and the router shouldn't have local IRC clients.

-Another example of the configuration on a multi-user machine behind NAT, that receives queries from the router configured above with the original IP address forwarded (`-a`), but does not forward queries itself (`-l`).
+Another example of configuration on a machine behind NAT that receives queries from the router configured as above with the original IP address forwarded (`-a`), but does not forward queries itself (`-l`).
 The same machine can also receive direct IPv6 connections (`tcp6`), for which it matches connections using the direct IP address (`-i`).